-Proposed actions at Heavenly and Northstar-at-Tahoe may also be subject to the California Environmental Quality Act ("CEQA"), which is similar to NEPA in that it requires the California governmental entity approving any proposed action at Northstar-at-Tahoe or on the California portion of Heavenly to study potential environmental impacts.
+Proposed actions at Heavenly, Kirkwood and Northstar may also be subject to the California Environmental Quality Act ("CEQA"), which is similar to NEPA in that it requires the California governmental entity approving any proposed action at Kirkwood, Northstar, or on the California portion of Heavenly to study potential environmental impacts.
 Projects with significant expected impacts require an Environmental Impact Report ("EIR") while more limited projects may be approved based on a Mitigated Negative Declaration.